Bible Study Overview: Ruth for Today’s Walk with God

 Bible Study Overview: Ruth

 Key movements emerge: commitment in the valley (Ruth’s vow), provision in the field (Boaz’s care), integrity at the gate (the public redemption), and blessing in the home (Obed’s birth).
-Each scene offers a vantage point on God’s character and the dignity of faithful action.
+Each scene reveals God’s character and the dignity of faithful action.
 Through this, Ruth becomes a signpost pointing beyond itself toward the Redeemer who gathers outsiders and offers rest.

 A few Scriptures to steady our steps as we read

 Ruth’s words to Naomi carry the heart of commitment and belonging.
-They are not just poetic; they are costly and courageous.
+These words are poetic, costly, and courageous.

 “Where you go I will go, and where you stay I will stay.
 Your people will be my people and your God my God.”– Ruth 1:16 (NIV)